Introduction to Ansible with_items

 Conclusion

-As we saw in this article, Ansible with_items is an important plugin which can help you to save a lot of efforts and enable you to use loops in playbooks, this is similar to using a for loop in scripting.
-You must have good practice over it so that complex playbook can be created where multiple variables are processed and returned.
+As we saw in this article, Ansible with_items is an essential plugin that can help you to save a lot of effort and enable you to use loops in playbooks; this is similar to using a for loop in scripting.
+You must practice it well to create a complex playbook where multiple variables are processed and returned.

 Recommended Articles

 This is a guide to Ansible with_items.
-Here we discuss the introduction, how does ansible with_item works along with sample code.
+Here we discuss the introduction, how ansible with_item works, along with sample code.
 You may also have a look at the following articles to learn more –